zkpassport/zkpassport-docs/docs/api.md

 - `vkeyHash`: Hash of the verification key
 - `version`: Version of the circuit used to generate the proof
 - `name`: Name of the circuit used to generate the proof
+- `index`: The index of the proof (starting from 0)
+- `total`: The total number of proofs that should be sent back by the mobile app

 ### onResult